alchimya/DoYouREST/README.md

 <br/>
 POST <b>/apiRoute/test</b>

-- <b>api-sequelize-test.js</b>: this module shows how to implement an API by querying data to the doyourest database bY using sequelize.
+- <b>api-sequelize-test.js</b>: this module shows how to implement an API by querying data to the doyourest database by using sequelize.
 <br/>
 There are two kind of data query: by ORM Model and by SQL String.
 <br/>